mitselek/plugins/.ai_docs/PRPs/PRP-001-kml-import-plugin.md

 - A new page is available at `/kml`.
 The plugin receives `account`, `token`, `parent`, and `type` as URL query parameters.
 - The parent `kaart` (map) entity is identified by the `parent` URL parameter.
-- The entity type is provided via the `type` URL parameter (e.g., `type=asukoht`) and used directly without user input.
+- The entity type is provided via the `type` URL parameter (e.g., `type=EntuId`) and used directly without user input.
 - The browser successfully parses the uploaded KML file using `@tmcw/togeojson` library in the browser.
 - After successful parsing, users are presented with a list of all locations found in the KML file with pre-checked checkboxes for selection.
 - Users can review, uncheck unwanted locations, and then proceed with the import of selected items only.